clamprou/Fighting-Zombies-RL/README.md

 # Reinforcement Learning DQN - Fight Zombies in Minecraft

-This project is writen in Python using the [Malmo](https://github.com/microsoft/malmo/tree/master) platform, to create the reinforcement learning scenario of fighting zombies in Minecraft.
-Also, this project uses the Pytorch library for the implementation of the DQN algorithm.
-The main idea, is to find out if the state of the art DQN algorithm is able to learn and find strategies to win against the zombies in the Minecraft game.
+This project is written in Python using the [Malmo](https://github.com/microsoft/malmo/tree/master) platform to create a reinforcement learning scenario of fighting zombies in Minecraft.
+Additionally, this project employs the PyTorch library for implementing the DQN algorithm.
+The primary goal is to determine whether the state-of-the-art DQN algorithm can learn and devise strategies to defeat zombies in the Minecraft game.

 ## Training Scenario
-Τhe scenario in which the agent is trained is fighting against zombies in Minecraft, which was designed using the [Malmo](https://github.com/microsoft/malmo/tree/master) platform.
-Spawned in a 20x20 close arena with 3 zombies inside it and equipped with an iron armor and a diamond sword, agent should learn what actions to perform (move left, move right, attack, ...) in order to survive against the zombies.
+The scenario in which the agent is trained involves combating zombies in Minecraft, designed using the [Malmo](https://github.com/microsoft/malmo/tree/master) platform.
+Spawned in a 20x20 enclosed arena with three zombies inside, the agent is equipped with iron armor and a diamond sword.
+Its objective is to learn appropriate actions (such as moving left, moving right, attacking, etc.) to survive against the zombies.

 ![Scenario.png](MyResults%2FScenario.png "Scenario")